-For further resources toward this end, see the Embrace initiative of the Make and Deepen Disciples mission priority of the Evangelical Covenant Church.
+3For further resources toward this end, see the Embrace initiative of the Make and Deepen Disciples mission priority of the Evangelical Covenant Church.
 Embrace is a suite of human sexuality discipleship resources and experiences which are in harmony with the ECC's discerned and adopted position of faithfulness in heterosexual marriage and celibacy in singleness.
 A special emphasis of Embrace is to equip the church to flourish in love for LGBTQ+/SSA individuals and communities.
 Learn more at covchurch.org/embrace.

-All Scripture citations are from the New Revised Standard Version, unless otherwise noted.
-Michael W. Goheen and Michael D. Williams, "Doctrine of Scripture and Theological Interpretation" in A Manifesto for Theological Interpretation, ed.
-Craig G. Bartholomew and Heath A. Thomas (Grand Rapids: Baker, 2016), 64. of sin and death.
+beings to repent, to believe in Jesus, and to be set free from the power of sin and death.
 United with Christ by faith through the bond of the Spirit, we are to participate in his work in the world.
 Therefore, the Bible is able to make human beings "wise for salvation" (2 Timothy 3:15, NIV) and to equip us for "every good work" (2 Timothy 3:17).